dhruvgupta1999/MachineLearningOnMusic/README.md

 	accuracy: were able to obtain 100% accuracy on train set at approximately 300 epochs were able to obtain >97% accuracy (at 28 neurons per hidden layer) at approximately 1500 epochs

+# Description of files:

+1) all.csv and Train1.csv contain train data of all sorts of chords:
+	0:N ,1:C_maj , ....
+13:C_min

+2)final_preprocessing.py worked on the beatle chord dataset to extract feautures and write to a .csv file

+3)final_explo_ml_model.py extracts features from the .csv created above and uses a keras model to detect the corresponding chord.